 Every part of the dandelion is edible and has medicinal and culinary uses.
 The dandelion has long been administered as a liver tonic and diuretic.

-The roots contain inulin and levulin-- starch-like substances that can help balance blood sugar.
+The roots contain inulin and levulin-- starch-like substances that may help balance blood sugar.
 They also contain bitter taraxacin, which helps to stimulate digestion.
 The roots of the dandelion can be harvested during any time of year where there isn’t frost and can be eaten raw, steamed, dried, roasted and ground into a coffee substitute.

 Dandelion greens are rich in potassium, antioxidants, and vitamins A and C. The greens can also be eaten raw… as well as steamed, boiled, sautéed or braised.
 To use in salads, dandelion greens should be harvested from younger plants while they’re still small and tender-- before the first flower emerges.
 Larger greens tend to be tougher and more bitter, which are better suited for cooking.